Previous Robots

 2016 - Whiplash

-Whiplash features a 4-CIM drop-center drive, a CIM-powered two-drum winch linear elevator, and a scissor lift climber.
-Built for the 2016 StrongHold competition, Whiplash is able to go over seven out of a total of nine defenses, can shoot boulders into the low goal, and can scale within the last twenty seconds of the match.
+Whiplash featured a 4-CIM drop-center drive, a CIM-powered two-drum winch linear elevator, and a scissor lift climber.
+Built for the 2016 StrongHold competition, Whiplash was able to go over seven out of a total of nine defenses, could shoot boulders into the low goal, and could scale within the last twenty seconds of the match.
 We competed at the 10,000 Lakes competition and were picked by the captains of the fourth-seed alliance and got a Wild Card for Champs.
 We were quarter-finalists at champs.

 |